A new home and artist studio in the spirit of the old McCahon House

 Named Parehuia by local kaumatua Eru Thompson in 2008, the McCahon House Artists’ Residency was built by The McCahon House Trust in 2006.
 The Residency is a purpose designed, award winning, two-bedroom accommodation and studio alongside the old McCahon House in French Bay, Titirangi, for the purposes of hosting artists' residencies.

-Preference will be given to artists with proven talent, who have completed a body of work acknowledged for its artistic excellence and who are ready to take a step forward in their practice.
+The residency is open to artists working across the visual arts disciplines with proven talent, who have completed a body of work acknowledged for its artistic excellence and who are ready to take a step forward in their practice.

 Aims